 As the polls closed, the Sales team were the real stars with their perfectly titled video “Sales Queens”

 How can you do this?

-Enable your audience to vote using the methods you choose - SMS text, web, and/or twitter.
+Enable your audience to vote using the methods you choose - SMS text and/or web.
 We recommend web voting to minimize international texting charges.

 Tell your audience how to vote.
 You can project the instructions with visual aids available on our website.
 It also helps to have written instructions (e.g., at the table, in a program) with detailed texting instructions.
 List the local numbers participants can use for texting in their votes.